njpanderson/push/README.md

 ### Help!
 Push deleted all my files, wiped my server and/or made my wife leave me!

 First of all, that's terrible and of course I wouldn't wish this on anyone.
 Secondly, if you do have a method by which I can replicate the problem, do let me know in a bug report and I will give it priority over any new features.
 Thirdly, please understand that I am not liable for any potential data loss on your server should you use this plugin.
-Push is not designed or coded to perform deletions of files (except for when it overwrites a file with a new one), and I have tested this plugin constantly during development, but there may still be bugs which potentially cause data loss.
+Push is not designed or coded to perform deletions of files (except for when it overwrites a file with a new one), and I have tested this plugin constantly during development, but there may still be bugs which could potentially cause data loss.

-## Roadmap

- - Better display for the watch/upload queue.
- - Adding Amazon S3 support.
- - Got a feature request?
-[Let me know in the issues](https://github.com/njpanderson/push/issues)!

 ## Push in your language